-do puzzles? put things together or assemble models?
+put things together or assemble models?

-work on cars? be creative?
+be creative?

-attend concerts, theaters or art exhibits? pay attention to details?
+pay attention to details?

-work in teams? do filing or typing?
+do filing or typing?

-organize things like files, offices or activities? learn about other cultures?
+learn about other cultures?

-set goals for yourself? analyze things like problems, situations or trends?
+analyze things like problems, situations or trends?

-build things? play instruments or sing?
+play instruments or sing?

-read fiction, poetry or plays? dream about starting your own business?
+dream about starting your own business?

-have clear instructions to follow? cook?
+cook?

-influence or persuade people? act in plays?
+act in plays?

-do experiments? think things through before making decisions?
+think things through before making decisions?

-teach or train people? work with numbers or charts?
+work with numbers or charts?

-help people solve their problems? discuss issues like politics or current events?
+discuss issues like politics or current events?

-take care of animals? keep records of your work?
+keep records of your work?

-have your day structured? be a leader?
+be a leader?

-sell things? work outdoors?
+work outdoors?

-do creative writing? work in an office?
+work in an office?

-work on science projects? work on math problems?
+work on math problems?

-take on new responsibilities? help people?
+help people?

-heal people? draw?
+draw?

-figure out how things work? give speeches?
+give speeches?

-heal people? draw?
+Total up your checkmarks by color and record the number in the colored boxes . . . the three letters with the highest scores are your Interest Profile.

-Total up your checkmarks by color and record the number in the colored boxes ... the three letters with the highest scores are your Interest Profile.
+Realistic Investigative Artistic Social Enterprising Conventional

-Realist ic Investigative Artistic Social Enterprising Conventional Three highes t scores = Your In terest Profile
+Three highest scores = Your Interest Profile t scores = Your Ir